-The racket’s oval head design gives you more effective net area as well as expands the hitting ball spot.
-Thus, you can expect good precision and speed.
+The racket’s oval head design gives you a more effective net area as well as expands the hitting ball spot.
+Thus, you can expect excellent precision and speed.
 Such a design increases the lifespan of this racket.
-The net area is fully made of fiber material.
+The net area is entirely made of fiber material.

 - Comfortable grip